Lorandil/Tiny-invaders-v4.2/README.md

 * Added a score and high score display
 * Added high score screen with name entry of the successful player (the high score is stored bulletproof in EEPROM)
-* The intro screen switches every few seconds between TinY INVADERS and alien point values table
+* The intro screen switches every few seconds between TinY INVADERS, the alien point values table and the high score.
 * Added a friendly game over screen with some aliens in it (but no animations yet).
 * Added a changing game background between the levels:
     At first I mirrored the image data on decompression, but later I found out that just using